raymondchua/raymondchua.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-*Last updated 7 June 2026.*
+*Last updated 16 Sep 2026.*

 <figure style="text-align: center;">
 <img src="/../assets/img/13.jpg" alt="PhD defence" width="60%" height="60%">
 <figcaption>A moment with my advisors and examiners after my PhD defence.</figcaption>
 </figure>

-I recently defended my PhD in Computer Science at **McGill University**, conducted at **Mila – Quebec Artificial Intelligence Institute**, under the supervision of <a href='https://www.cs.mcgill.ca/~dprecup/'>Doina Precup</a> and <a href='https://linclab.mila.quebec/team/blake'>Blake Richards</a>.
-My research bridges reinforcement learning and computational neuroscience, investigating how principles such as predictive representations and memory consolidation can inform the design of adaptive, continually learning AI systems.

-My doctoral work addressed the *plasticity–stability dilemma* in reinforcement learning through structured predictive representations and multi-timescale learning mechanisms, demonstrating how biologically inspired approaches can reduce interference while preserving adaptability.

-Building on this foundation, I am increasingly interested in mechanistic interpretability — using tools inspired by neuroscience, such as representation similarity analysis and cross-attention probing, to understand how predictive representations (e.g., successor features) encode and transform information over time.
-I am particularly motivated by questions at the intersection of continual learning, foundation models, and embodied decision-making systems.
+I am an incoming Postdoctoral Research Scientist at Columbia University's <a href="https://zuckermaninstitute.columbia.edu">Zuckerman Institute and Center for Theoretical Neuroscience</a> in New York City, USA 🇺🇸, where I will work with <a href="https://zuckermaninstitute.columbia.edu/kenneth-d-miller-phd">Prof. Ken Miller</a> and <a href="https://neurokim.com">Prof. Kimberly Stachenfeld</a>.

+My research sits at the intersection of machine learning, computational neuroscience, and NeuroAI.
+I study how principles of biological learning and memory — including predictive representations, synaptic consolidation, and learning across multiple timescales — can help us understand adaptive behavior in both artificial and biological systems.
+At Columbia, I will extend these ideas toward computational models of learning and decision-making in neuropsychiatric disorders, starting with depression.

-Beyond research, I’m passionate about improving AI capabilities through
+Beyond research, I am passionate about building stronger connections between academia and industry through
-<a href='https://raymondchua.github.io/mentorship/'>academic–industry partnerships</a>, where I mentor students from
+<a href="https://raymondchua.github.io/mentorship/">academic–industry partnerships</a>, where I have mentored students
-McGill, UdeM, and Mila as they tackle real-world challenges with companies seeking to integrate machine learning into their products and pipelines.
-During my free time, I enjoy pushing both my intellectual and physical abilities through triathlon, which continues to teach me about endurance, balance, and growth.
+from McGill, Université de Montréal, and Mila on real-world machine learning problems.
+Outside of research, I enjoy challenging myself through triathlon, which continues to teach me about endurance, balance, and growth.